One Day in Key West Travel Guide Pins 1

 • Sails To Rails Museum: Key West Bight Marina, Sails To Rails Museum, Ferry Terminal

-Devour Scrumptious Foods and Drinks
+6. Devour Scrumptious Foods and Drinks

 Florida Keys Lobster

 The Florida Keys are famous for several delectable dishes.
-The local food scene is characterized by the influence of Cuban and Bahamian flavors.
+The food scene is characterized by the influence of Cuban and Bahamian flavors.
 It also features many sea creatures.

-1. Smoked fish dip: You can try the staple appetizer of the Keys in every restaurant.
+• Smoked fish dip: You can try the staple appetizer of the Keys in every restaurant.
 Locals are almost as passionate about it as they are about the Keys’ staple dessert (see below).
 The dip may incorporate any fresh fish species.
 The most widely used are mahi-mahi, cobia, Spanish mackerel, wahoo, and kingfish.

-2. Conch: When in Key West, you have to try the dish which gives the locals their nickname.
+• Conch: When in Key West, you have to try the dish that gives the locals their nickname.
 Conch (pronounced [konk]) is a large sea snail.
 The Queen Conch is the namesake of the Florida Keys Conch Republic.
 The most common way to eat the mollusks is as conch fritters.
 Other tasty dishes include ceviche, aka conch salad, and cracked conch which is a tenderized, fried conch steak.

-3. Stone crabs: The claws contain almost all of the succulent meat, so this is the only part of the crab harvested.
+• Stone crabs: The claws contain almost all of the succulent meat, so this is the only part of the crab harvested.
 Once the fishermen remove the claw, they return the crab to the sea.
 In the next two years, the claws regenerate.
 This makes stone crabs a renewable resource.
 You can eat your portion of juicy stone crab claws warm with melted butter, or chilled with mustard sauce.

-4. Lobsters: Clawless spiny lobsters are to die for.
+• Lobsters: Clawless spiny lobsters are to die for.
 The Florida Keys lobsters have sweet and tender tail meat.
 Steamed, boiled, or grilled, top them with melted butter, and your taste buds will skyrocket to heaven.
 Another exceptional dish that’ll make you drool is the Lobster Reuben sandwich.

-5. Pink shrimp: The Key West pink shrimp is the sweetest among its crustacean relatives.
+• Pink shrimp: The Key West pink shrimp is the sweetest among its crustacean relatives.
 You can savor them sautéed in scampi, battered and fried, atop a salad or pasta, or simply steamed and served with savory sauces.
 We highly recommend you try the shrimp burgers!

-6. Key Lime Pie: The sweet-and-sour staple dessert of the Keys probably originated on boats, using the ingredients on hand.
+• Key Lime Pie: The sweet-and-sour staple dessert of the Keys probably originated on boats, using the ingredients on hand.
 Sailors cooked a mixture of condensed milk and eggs together with the citric acid from the Key lime’s juice and poured it into a stale bread crust.
 Today, you can treat your taste buds with the scrumptious dessert everywhere in Key West.

-Celebrate the Sunset
+7. Celebrate the Sunset

 Key West Sunset at Mallory Square